 The designated military sponsor may give the military non-sponsor parent the authority to accompany their dependent child when traveling Space-A in the same category of travel as the military non-sponsor parent..
 The sponsor parent must authorize the non-sponsor parent in writing (Sample Dual-Sponsor Memo) with his or her signature notarized.
 The letter is valid for 180 days from the date it was signed and notarized.
 Only the ORIGINAL letter with the sponsor's signature notarized may be accepted for Space-A travel and the non-sponsor parent must carry this authorization letter during all phases of travel along with his or her valid military identification card.

 Women up to the 34th week of gestation can travel Space-A unless medically inadvisable by your doctor.
 Women who are 6 weeks or more post partum and infants at least 6 weeks old may travel unless medically inadvisable by your doctor.
 Infants under 6 weeks old and women who are less than 6 weeks post partum may travel if considered medically sound and so certified in writing by a responsible medical officer or civilian physician.
-Infants require a SSN or Passport as identity, If for some reason neither a SSN or Passport is available then the terminal "May" accept the DEERS number that is assigned to newborns until they get a SSN.
-The DEERS number can only be given to the sponsor in person.
+Infants require a DoD ID Number or Passport as identity.
+SSN is no longer acceptable (as of January 2017).
 If going overseas to a foreign country then the infant needs a passport.
 If going to Guam then proof of U.S. Citizenship (Passport or Birth Certificate) is required.